HoLaw77/CI-Portfolio-Project-2-Final-version/README.md

 <h2>Content</h2>

-The Code to make increment function were taken from the CI LoveMath project
+The Code to make increment function were taken from <a href = "https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master/05-tidying-up/01-a-few-last-things">the CI LoveMath project</a>

 For line 1- 19 in the sciprt.js has make reference to the method of forEach() in this video https://www.youtube.com/watch?v=n1_vHArDBRA.
 However, I have paraphrased and changed the code by adding personalised elements